 Chétana leads Akhanda Satsangs every other Wednesday, Akhanda yoga classes and workshops in Ottawa.
 She is also a guest presenter on some of the YTT and Retreat programs.
 You can also enjoy her teaching through her virtual classes in the Women’s Health and Philosophy section of Akhanda Yoga Online!

 Varsha has be practicing yoga since childhood in Rishikesh, India.
 For her Yoga is a science of well-being and a multi-facetted methodology for integrating body, mind and soul.

 Varsha holds a BA in Yoga from University of Patanjali, Haridwar and an MA in Yoga from Uttarakhand Sanskrit University, Haridwar.
 She completed her YTT 200 and 300 with Yogrishi Vishvketu at Anand Prakash Yoga Ashram, where she now teaches Akhanda Yoga classes and the Akhanda Foundation Course.
-She also works as a Liaison for teacher training students and the Ashram Office.
+She also teaches on Akhanda Teacher Training courses and works as a Liaison for teacher training students and the Ashram Office.

 Yog Sundari strives for beauty and clarity in her language and is constantly investigating effective ways to present the ancient teachings, opening the door to her students’ self-discovery and illumination.
 As a yoga teacher, her passion is bringing healing mantras and the symbolism of the primordial elements to her classes, encouraging the nurturing flow of breath by creating space and freedom in the body.